 Tibetan Manjushri Sculpture Meaning

 Our Tibetan Manjushri sculpture wields the sword of “perfected wisdom” over his right shoulder.
 Additionally, the meaning of perfected wisdom is found in the Prajnaparamita Sutra which is resting in the lotus blossom growing over the deity’s left shoulder.

-Manjushri statues wield the sword of wisdom to illuminate the gentle annihilation of ignorance.
+Manjushri sculptures feature the sword of wisdom to illuminate the gentle annihilation of ignorance.
 Although the sword may seem to represent brute force, this is an incorrect assumption.
 Instead, the sword held by Manjushri encourages the defeat of ignorance by graceful means.